diogotcorreia/master-thesis/docs/content/ch02-background.typ

 As mentioned previously, Python relies heavily on dunder properties for its internals.
-One of those cases is when handling default parameters of functions, where it stores the defaults in `__defaults__` (a tuple) and `__kwdefaults__` (a dictionary), for unnamed and named parameters respectively.
+One of those cases is when handling default parameters of functions, where it stores the defaults in `__defaults__` (a tuple) and `__kwdefaults__` (a dictionary), for unnamed and named parameters, respectively.
 Changing one of these values affects all future calls to the respective function that omit a value for the given parameter.